FaizanAsifB/name-place-animal-game/README.md

 ![Game Preview](https://github.com/FaizanAsifB/Portfolio/blob/main/src/content/projects/project-images/name-place-wide.jpg?raw=true)

-Welcome to Name Place Animal Thing, a digitally adapted multiplayer game inspired by the classical game of the same name.
+Name Place Animal Thing is a digitally adapted multiplayer game inspired by the classical game of the same name.
 The game is designed to engage users in a fun and competitive gaming experience.
 Players participate in rounds where a random alphabet is chosen, and they must provide answers for various categories starting with that letter.

 The development of this project marked my first solo venture into web development.
 I navigated all aspects from conceptualization to implementation, overcoming challenges and innovating within the realm of web development.